-The intersectoral dialogue will be held with the objective of making visible the participation of women in development and in the transition towards a more sustainable and green economy, through an analysis of the programs and public policies of the mining and energy sector with a gender approach, and women’s contribution to innovative solutions that drive this transition towards a greener economy and triple impact solutions through concrete initiatives from the business sector.
+The intersectoral dialogue was held with the objective of making visible the participation of women in development and in the transition towards a more sustainable and green economy, through an analysis of the programs and public policies of the mining and energy sector with a gender approach, and women’s contribution to innovative solutions that drive this transition towards a greener economy and triple impact solutions through concrete initiatives from the business sector.

-María Inés Salamanca, Coordinator of UN Women in Chile and Partnership and Resource Mobilization Specialist for Latin America, points out that “in order to achieve gender equality, the commitment of the public and business sectors to eliminate the barriers and obstacles that hinder the incorporation and full participation of women in the different sectors of the economy and f business is fundamental.
+María Inés Salamanca, Coordinator of UN Women in Chile and Partnership and Resource Mobilization Specialist for Latin America, pointed out that “in order to achieve gender equality, the commitment of the public and business sectors to eliminate the barriers and obstacles that hinder the incorporation and full participation of women in the different sectors of the economy and business is fundamental.
 This Intersectoral dialogue shows how traditionally male-dominated sectors are taking up the challenge of combining profitability with sustainability and gender equality.
 In recent years, numerous studies have shown that promoting greater participation of women in productive and managerial areas contributes to the variety of perspectives and helps increase creativity and innovation, which is especially important in the changing economic environment in which we find ourselves as a result of the pandemic, which requires effective solutions and the contribution of different approaches”.

 For her part, MinSus technical advisor, Cristina Muñoz emphasized that “the energy and mining sectors are called to be an engine of development and economic reactivation.
 The transition towards more sustainable economies, based on the energy transition and the fight against climate change, will demand more minerals, many of which are abundant in our region.
 This represents a renewed opportunity to promote better management and governance of the energy and mining sectors in which women have an equitable and fair role, both in decision-making related to the sector, in their associations, companies and the public sector, as well as in their labor insertion and in the mitigation and reduction of socio-environmental impacts that fall mostly on women in the communities”.